wu-lee/rushkoff-archive/docs/_articles/brands-in-an-age-of-narrative-collapse.md

 published: false

 ---
-Brands in an Age

-of Narrative Collapse

-With digital technology transforming our cultural landscape

-at an ever-increasing rate, even the way we tell stories is changing

-claims media guru Douglas Rushkoff-with fundamental

-implications for how brands navigate the future.

-The digerati heir to Marshall

-McLuhan, media theorist,

-writer and novelist Douglas

-Rushkoff sprang to prominence

-in the mid-90s when his book

-Media Virus-describing how

-viral media works-was

-snapped up by marketers and

-advertising agencies struggling

-to communicate online.
+The digerati heir to Marshall McLuhan, media theorist, writer and novelist Douglas Rushkoff sprang to prominence in the mid-90s when his book Media Virus--describing how viral media works--was snapped up by marketers and advertising agencies struggling to communicate online.

 Rushkoff's latest thought-provoking book, Present